spikers/physicsconstants/Utterances.md

 GetConstant What is Avogadro's Number

 GetConstant Tell me {Constant}
+GetConstant Tell me a {Constant}
+GetConstant Tell me an {Constant}
 GetConstant Tell me the {Constant}
 GetConstant Give me {Constant}
+GetConstant Give me a {Constant}
+GetConstant Give me an {Constant}
 GetConstant Give me the {Constant}
 GetConstant Find me {Constant}
+GetConstant Find me a {Constant}
+GetConstant Find me an {Constant}
 GetConstant Find me the {Constant}
 GetConstant What is {Constant}
+GetConstant What is a {Constant}
+GetConstant What is an {Constant}
 GetConstant What is the {Constant}
+GetConstant What size is {Constant}
+GetConstant What size is a {Constant}
+GetConstant What size is an {Constant}
+GetConstant What size is the {Constant}
 GetConstant How much is {Constant}
 GetConstant How much is a {Constant}
 GetConstant How much is an {Constant}